Types of Arduino Boards – Quick Comparison on Specification and Features

 Different Types of Arduino Boards

-These types of arduino boards are the best choice to start with.
+These types of Arduino boards are the best choice to start with.
 In this category, most boards have either slow clock speed or a limited number of I/O ports.
 All these boards are powered by 8-bit microcontrollers.
 Most of them are easy to learn and make projects with.
 Not only that, there are a variety of modules and shield boards available on the market, especially targeting these base-level boards.
 Here is the table showing all the features of these boards.

-*click on the above image for full view
+*Click on the above image for full view

 Arduino UNO R3

 Arduino Uno is the most popular and widely used development board.
 It is powered by an ATMega328P microcontroller.
 It is the most popular choice among the community because it’s, cheap, easy to learn and use, and also a variety of premade modules are available for this which makes it easier for developing new projects or prototypes.
-It consists of 14Digital I/O out of which 6 pins are 8bit PWM pins, 6 pins are10-bit Analog inputs, and basic communication ports like SPI, I2C, and UART.
+It consists of 14 Digital I/O out of which 6 pins are 8bit PWM pins, 6 pins are 10-bit Analog inputs, and basic communication ports like SPI, I2C, and UART.

-Now, there are many different types of Arduino UNO boards available across the global market, but most of these boards are the clone or copy version of the original UNO board that you see above.
+Now, there are many different types of Arduino UNO boards available across the global market, but most of these boards are the clone or copy versions of the original UNO board that you see above.
 Hence the color or the appearance of the board might be different than what is shown above.

 Arduino Nano